simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 ### Validation
 This current setup has limited ability to support custom validation outside of a type's natural size limit and list capacity.
 This is partly due to the awkwardness of expressing the schema and its compiler in python, while the interface runs in a separate javascript application.

-There are a few options: one is to try and co-package python with electron; another is to support referencing javascript pythons in function, or adding validation code to the schema in javascript.
+There are a few options: one is to try and co-package python with electron; another is to support referencing validation functions written in javascript from the python schema environment, or adding validation code to the schema in javascript.

 A third option is to design a lightweight validation language, and interpret it in javascript; it may also be possible to move validation onto the device, if there's space for it.

 ### ECC
 The current protocol does not include error-correcting codes along with its payloads.
-For devices with enough program space, this would make transmission more reliable and faster.
+For devices with enough program space, this would make transmission more reliable.
 Although not currently implemented, a lightweight solution is to read after writes, to double-check the corrent value is on the device.

 ### Low-resource embedded library
 The program size of serial-config's embedded library is significant.
 Several things take up space: adapting the schema types and structure to an abstract method, supporting individual reads and writes to arbitrary addresses, and building a reliable, transactional protocol.
 These made serial-config easy to develop and debug as well.